Chip-Biscuit/Chip-Biscuit.github.io/about/index.md

 - Steganography, cryptography & CTF challenges
 - Cyber security and ethical hacking
 - Building inclusive tech spaces like **ByteMatrix** & **FixEnhancers**
 - Developing tools, software, and hardware that simply get the job done
+- play around with rasbery pi and arduinos make automation scripts or pi holes all sorts of fun little projects.

 ---